hapax/hapax.github.io/assets/reality.md

 This is one the perks of being a scientist; you are part of a human-operated scheme for turning the universe into a fractal of wonder, something which exhibits wonder in every object and at every length scale.
-But you can also explore this fractal for yourself, and get interested in everything!
-Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by snapping spaghetti.
 There is nothing more wonderful to a geneticist than an E. coli bacterium, and to an entomologist, a puddle of stagnant water.
 You get the idea.
+But you don't need to take other people's word for it!
+You can also explore this fractal for yourself, and get interested in everything.
+Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was stumped by snapping spaghetti.

 Sometimes, people say that science, by insisting on explanations, empties the universe of mystery and meaning.
 But I think the opposite is true: it makes it full, and there is no